-As Joseph Beuys (quoting Novalis) famously stated, “everyone is an artist”.
+As Joseph Beuys (quoting Novalis) famously stated, “every human being is an artist”.
 We fully support this notion, as well as Beuys’s belief that art is not a specialized profession but a way of being in the world.

 Below we have outlined our commitment to the community of Bethel in making this project:

 - We will maintain a culture of listening first, and we will not impose our views on others.